Skip to Content

 BIOL-90066

 What is epidemiology?
 Why does it matter?
 This course provides students with an exciting introduction to epidemiology and public health.
 The course begins with a review of the history of epidemiology and key concepts in population health.
 Then, students will learn how to conduct epidemiologic research (identify health problems, develop hypotheses, design studies, analyze data, draw conclusions and present findings).
 Lastly, students explore real life applications of epidemiology and the diverse set of career paths that are available to epidemiologists.
-The course will engage students in collaborative learning through group discussion, case studies, in-class activities, and a team project.
+The course will engage students in collaborative learning through case studies, activities, and a team project.

 What you'll learn